North Preston

 The community is populated primarily by Black Nova Scotians.
-North Preston is the largest Black community in Nova Scotia by population, and has the highest concentration of African Canadians of any community in Canada.
+North Preston is the largest Black community in Nova Scotia by population, and has the highest concentration of African Canadians in Canada.

 History

 The community traces its origins from several waves of migration in the 18th and 19th centuries.
 The American Revolution brought Black Loyalists to the Preston area.
 The 1790s brought a different group of Black settlers to the regions, the Maroons from Jamaica.
 While many Maroons later left for Sierra Leone, a number stayed in Preston and Guysborough County.
 These groups were joined shortly after by a third migration starting in 1813, of Black refugees from the War of 1812.
 The Black Refugees came to Nova Scotia mostly from the Southern US states, bringing with them a strong Baptist tradition.
 These three major waves of migrants were also periodically joined by runaway slaves.
 In recent times, lifelong residents have been joined by small numbers of migrants from Ontario, the Caribbean, Africa, and the United States – many of whom are married into families in North Preston.

 In 1842, the First Preston Church was organized for the area.
 In 1854, the African Baptist Association was organized by Richard Preston and Septimus Clarke to band together the Baptist churches across Nova Scotia, whose members were primarily black.
 A second church was organized in North Preston in 1856.
 This second church was called the “South Church” until 1879, when the congregation erected a new building.
 The church was renamed St. Thomas Church after their first pastor, John R. Thomas.

 William Brown Sr. and William Arnold purchased land on the southern shore of Bedford Basin in the City of Halifax.
 In 1846, people migrated out of Preston (and Hammonds Plains) and began settling in the area, which gradually became known as Africville.

 In 2014, a multi-purpose community centre designed to serve 5,000 residents was opened on Simmonds Road.
 An RCMP detachment was built adjoining the community centre, and serves North Preston, East Preston, Cherry Brook and Lake Loon.
 A $300,000 olympic-sized basketball court was constructed next to the community centre in 2019, as a result of the fundraising efforts of North Preston resident Shaquille Smith.